 S.C.
 Arts Commission Grants

-The Arts Commission will not review or fund quarterly project grant applications from a resident of a county that has a subgranting arts council.
-In such counties, applicants must apply to the subgranting agency for quarterly project grants, rather than to the Arts Commission.
-(Call your local arts council or your S.C.
+The Arts Commission will not review or fund Quarterly Project Grant applications from a resident of a county that has a subgranting arts council.
+In such counties, applicants must apply to the subgranting agency for Quarterly Project Grants, rather than to the Arts Commission.
+(Contact your local arts council or your S.C.
 Arts Commission Discipline Coordinator to determine the appropriate funding source.)

 The applicant must: